 He faces 16 counts of corruption, racketeering, fraud and money laundering, which dogged his presidency and were reinstated in 2016.

 Mr Zuma, who was forced out of office in February, denies any wrongdoing.

 His supporters descended on the city to rally for him, while his critics think court action is long overdue.

-He then led the crowd in song and dance.
+He then led them in song and dance.

 What was the arms deal?

 The arms deal took place in 1999, the year Mr Zuma moved from being a provincial minister to deputy president.

 He is accused of accepting bribes from French arms firm Thales via his financial adviser.

 The adviser, Schabir Shaikh, was found guilty of trying to solicit the bribes and was jailed in 2005.